 It's not an entirely surprising choice for a woman who never really settled down, and took long, solo trips around Europe.
 But it also may have been a cheerful and cunning deflection away from an unintended absence in her life.
 In a letter to the Hollins College Alumnae Quarterly in 1945, Brown mocked her more traditional classmates, saying defensively, “How many children have you?
 I have 50 books.”

-10. The royalties were left to a young neighbor.
+10. Brown left Goodnight Moon's royalties to a young neighbor.

 11. Goodnight Moon's legacy endures.